-"Well, I've heard terrorists like Osama bin Laden quoting the Qur'an, talking about the obligation of all Muslims to subjugate the infidel and their responsibility to wage jihad, and then I've heard people like George Bush quoting peaceful passages from the Qur'an and saying Islam is a religion of peace, and I just wanted to know what the real story was.
-So read the Qur'an cover to cover.
+"Well, I've heard terrorists quoting the Koran, talking about the obligation of all Muslims to subjugate the infidel and their responsibility to wage jihad, and then I've heard people quoting peaceful passages from the Koran and saying Islam is a religion of peace, and I just wanted to know what the real story was.
+So I read the Koran cover to cover.

 Stan looked puzzled.
 He has a curious, inquiring mind.
 "I wonder why they printed it that way?
 That seems like an odd order to print a book."

 "Yes," I said.
 "A secretary for one of the caliphs, I think his name was Zayd, decided that's how to arrange the chapters.
 Even at the time, people argued with his strange arrangement.
 But he was the secretary and that's the way he wanted it.
 Now it's just traditional.